-According to Google data, as of September 2020, Australia now has the second largest vegan community in the world.
-Fry’s hopes to help cultivate this community throughout Veganuary by sharing their favourite tips and most popular plant-based recipes, and educating with environmental data and nutritional information.
+According to Google data, as of September 2020, Australia now has the second-largest vegan community in the world.
+Fry Family Food hopes to help cultivate this community during Veganuary by sharing their favourite tips and most popular plant-based recipes.
+It will also educate with environmental data and nutritional info.

 More than one million people have already completed Veganuary’s one-month pledge since it began in 2014, and statistics compiled by Dr Helen Harwatt from Harvard University’s Animal Law and Policy program show that their collective impact has been huge:

-But these aren’t the only savings – research commissioned by Veganuary has found that, on average, plant-based meals eaten at home cost 40 percent less than meat or fish-based meals, and take one-third less time to prepare.
+But these aren’t the only savings.
+Research commissioned by Veganuary has found that, on average, plant-based meals eaten at home cost 40 percent less than meat or fish-based meals.
+They also take one-third less time to prepare.
 The study found:

-• Only 3.7% of all vegan household spend on food and drink goes on meat substitutes.
+5. Only 3.7% of all vegan households’ spend on food and drink goes on meat substitutes.

-“Those of us who’ve been eating vegan for years know that it’s great value, yet somehow the myth has persisted that veganism is expensive and out of reach for some.
+“Those who’ve been eating vegan for years know that it’s great value.
+Yet somehow the myth has persisted that veganism is expensive and out of reach for some.
 We now have the data to dispel this idea once and for all.
-While some plant-based meat and dairy substitutes carry a premium, this study shows they are only a small part of a typical vegan diet and, overall, eating plants costs less – another great reason to try vegan this January.”
+While some plant-based meat and dairy substitutes carry a premium, this study shows they are only a small part of a typical vegan diet and, overall, eating plants costs less.
+It’s another great reason to try vegan this January.”